Greenfield School (Greenfield, Indiana)

-Greenfield High School, also known as Riley Elementary School, was a historic school building located at Greenfield, Hancock County, Indiana.
+Greenfield High School, also known as Riley Elementary School, was a historic school building located at Greenfield, Indiana.
 It was designed by the architectural firm of Wing & Mahurin and built in 1895–1896.
-It was a 2 1/2-story, "U"-shaped, Romanesque Revival style stone-faced building with a 5 1/2-story central tower.
+It was a 2 1/2-story, U-shaped, Romanesque Revival style stone-faced building with a 5 1/2-story central tower.
 It was destroyed by fire on April 30, 1985.

 It was listed on the National Register of Historic Places in 1982 and delisted in 1986.